planetfederal/workshops/tutorials/lidarkml/src/index.rst

 We are going to build up a "pipeline" to read our LAZ file, crack the collection into smaller 400-point tiles, and then write the data into our `lidar` database.

 .. image:: ./img/pdal_flow.jpg
+  :class: inline

-The PDAL "`pipeline file <http://www.pointcloud.org/pipeline/index.html>`_" is an XML file that describes the processing.
+The PDAL "`pipeline file <http://www.pointcloud.org/pipeline.html>`_" is an XML file that describes the processing.
 Each process wraps the process preceding it, resulting in a "nesting dolls" structure, in which the first process (the reader) is in the center and the last (the writer) is on the outside.

 Here is our pipeline file.
-Note that we are using "EPSG:4326" are your spatial referencing system, since that's what we learned from the metadata. **Copy this into a pipeline file**, `laz2pg.xml <_static/laz2pg.xml>`_:
+Note that we are using "EPSG:4326" are your spatial referencing system, since that's what we learned from the metadata.

+* Our reader is a `drivers.las.reader`,
+* our writer is a `drivers.pgpointcloud.writer`, and
+* in between, we are applying a `filters.chipper`.
+* For more information about PDAL pipeline filters and reader/writers see the `pipeline reference documentation <http://www.pointcloud.org/pipeline/index.html>`_.

+**Copy this into a pipeline file**, `laz2pg.xml <_static/laz2pg.xml>`_:

 .. code-block:: xml